| Title: | Modern Text Mining Framework for R |

 (instead of the similarity between each pair).

-should represent term co-occurrences within a boolean sliding window of size 110
+The tcm should represent term co-occurrences within a boolean sliding window of size 110 (internally probabilities are used)

 in an external reference corpus and, therefore, is an extrinsic metric in the standard use case.